replicant-lad/test_scoring_api/README.md

 # Foreign Language Writing Test Scoring API

+## Intro text
+This is a code example for creating a wrapper around the API specified below.
+Comments and considerations have been included in the code itself.
+---

 ## Overview
 This API provides an endpoint for scoring foreign language writing tests.
 Each request contains a single test submission with its questions, responses, and scoring criteria.